 Skip links

-UK Brexit Agri-foods customs controls delayed to ‘late 2023’
+UK Brexit Agri-foods customs controls 5th delay to 2024

 Next round of phased Brexit border controls